Interview: The Gaming History Archives Keyholder Marty Goldberg

 Outside of the book world you also contribute to Retro Gamer Magazine.
 Can you tell us more about that?

-I also started writing for the US based Retro magazine, which famously launched via Kickstarter in 2013.
-That’s another great group of people, and it’s interesting to see that magazine as it move to define it’s identity.
+I also started writing for the US-based Retro magazine, which famously launched via Kickstarter in 2013.
+That’s another great group of people, and it’s interesting to see that magazine as it moves to define its identity.
 So far I’ve done an article on the 8-bit computer game M.U.L.E. and an exclusive on the original burial of the Atari games in Alamogordo and the events surrounding it.

 Being the multi-talented person that you are, you have a hand in developing games on top of everything else.
 What’s that like?

 It’s been great, but also full of insane deadline stories.
-This work has been primarily through Curt’s company Syzygy Co. (formerly Legacy Engineering) and revolving around coding games related to classic IP.
-It’s a unique experience to be on both sides and understand what these guys did from a historical standpoint while getting an appreciation of the technical side first hand.
+This work has been primarily done through Curt’s company Syzygy Co. (formerly Legacy Engineering) and revolves around coding games related to classic IP.
+It’s a unique experience to be on both sides and understand what these guys did from a historical standpoint while getting an appreciation of the technical side firsthand.
 We’ve also done work as consultants related to rebooting of classic IP as well.

 Aside from gaming, what are your passions?